Jarm

-Jarm (جرم) (also spelled Jurm or Banu Jurum) were an Arab tribe that, in the Middle Ages, lived in Palestine, Hawran and coastal Egypt.
+Jarm (جرم) (also spelled Jurm or Banu Jurum) were an Arab tribe that lived in Palestine, Hauran and Lower Egypt in the 13th–16th centuries.
+From their integration into the Mamluk military system in 1263 through the end of Mamluk rule, the Jarm were the principal Bedouin auxiliaries of the empire in Palestine.
+Significant numbers of the Jarm continued to inhabit the Gaza region into the 16th century under Ottoman rule.

+Origins

 The Jarm were a branch of the Tha'laba clan, a subbranch of the Al Jadilah, itself a branch of the large Arab tribe of Tayy.
 Some sources, however, consider the Jarm to be from the non-Tayyid tribe of Quda'a.
-Both the Tayy and the Quda'a were Qahtanite tribes (Arabs originally from Yemen).
+In the Arab genealogical tradition wherein Arabs descended either from Adnan (northern Arabs) or Qahtan (southern Arabs), both the Tayy and the Quda'a were considered Qahtanite.